 Bedford, MA 01730

 Set on an idyllic campus 15 miles northwest of Boston, the Bedford VAMC has been designated a “Center of Excellence in Geriatrics” for the Department of Veterans Affairs and serves as a major teaching center for the fellowship program.
 The Bedford VA is a national leader in mental health care to Veterans and hosts the largest long term care geriatric facility in the VA system.
 Geriatrics includes 240 Community Living Center nursing home beds; geropsychiatry and a hospice unit; an inpatient Memory Special Care Unit and Memory Disorders Clinic, and a 24-bed Geriatric Evaluation and Management (GEM) inpatient unit.
 The Geriatric Research, Education and Clinical Center (GRECC), one of 15 such centers supported by the Department of Veterans Affairs is another major resource.

-Clinical activities at Bedford VA include rotations on Community Living Center, GEM, Memory Disorders units, and Psychosomatic Medicine consultation services.
-Fellows have multiple other educational opportunities, including exposure to neuropsychology testing and simulation, and working closely with and learning from a full range of associated health professional colleagues.
+Clinical activities at Bedford VA include rotations on Community Living Center, GEM, Memory Disorders units, and Geriatric Psychiatric consultation services.
+Fellows have multiple other educational opportunities, including exposure to neuropsychology testing, and working closely with and learning from a full range of associated health professional colleagues.

 VA Boston Healthcare System (VABHS)

 Boston, MA 02130